ngkaiwen/summit-on-react-1/README.md

 * Total number of students in the course
 * The weakest performers <font color= CCCC00> (bottom 5) </font> of the course
-* Overall assignment data per student.
+* Overall assignment data per student scatter diagram

 ![OverviewPage1Chart](https://github.com/TheIanSim/summit-on-react/blob/master/readMePics/OverviewPage1Chart.png?raw=true)

-Intepreting the assignment data per student chart:
+Intepreting the overall assignment data per student chart:
->A student who appears on the top left corner of the screen is weaker, as this meant that he spent a lot of time on finishing the assignments, and he also did not complete much assignments.
+>A student who appears on the top left corner of the chart is weaker, as this meant that he spent a lot of time on finishing the assignments, and he also did not complete much assignments.

->Vice versa, a student who appears on the bottom right corner of the scren is a stronger student as he completes more assignments, and at a faster completion time.
+>Vice versa, a student who appears on the bottom right corner of the chart is a stronger student as he completes more assignments, and at a faster completion time.

 By scrolling down, you will now arrive at the assignment overview screen.